 Entering the ballot is a commitment to buy an apartment, if offered.
 While it’s free to enter the ballot, it’s important that you only enter if you are in a position to purchase a Nightingale home.
 In other words, only ballot for an apartment if you are committed to purchasing it.
 Should you be successful in a ballot but decline the apartment you are offered, you will be excluded from future Nightingale ballots.

 On ballot day, two separate ballots are drawn: first, the priority ballot (see above) and then, once the priority allocations are exhausted, the general ballot.

 After the draw, we contact all balloters and let them know whether they have been successful or unsuccessful.
 It’s important to keep an eye on your phone on ballot day, so that we can confirm the ballot result with you.
 We ask that you assign a proxy to accept on your behalf if you can’t take our call.
 Successful balloters must verbally accept their allocated apartment, after which we send them our commitment agreement.

 Successful balloters have five business days to complete and return our commitment agreement form and pay the $10,000 commitment fee.
 More about this process here.

-If you’re not allocated an apartment during the ballot, you’ll be added to a wait list for the building.
+If you’re not allocated an apartment during the ballot, you’ll be added to a 'the bench'.
 Sometimes people have to pull out due to unanticipated circumstances, and apartments become available.